joist-orm/joist-orm/docs/docs/advanced/single-table-inheritance.md

 ## Pros/Cons to Single Table Inheritance

-Besides Single Table Inheritance (STI) and [Class Table Inheritance](./class-table-inheritance.md) (CTI), Joist generally recommends using CTI over STI for the following reasons:
+Between Single Table Inheritance (STI) and [Class Table Inheritance](./class-table-inheritance.md) (CTI), Joist generally recommends using CTI over STI for the following reasons:

 1. With CTI, the database schema makes it obvious what the class hierarchy should be.

-   Given the schema itself already has the per-type fields split out (into separate tables), there is very little configuration for CTI, and instead the generated output is basically "automatically correct".
+   Given the schema itself already has the per-type fields split out (into separate tables), there is very little configuration for CTI, and instead the generated entities are basically "automatically correct".

-   With STI, this sort of schema-based encoding does not exist, so we have to configure items like the discriminator value, and which fields belong to which type, in the `joist-config.json`.
+   With STI, this schema-based encoding does not exist, so we have to configure items like the discriminator value, and which fields belong to which subtype, in the `joist-config.json`.
 This is doable, but tedious.

 2. With CTI, the schema is safer, because the subtype-only columns can have not-null constraints.